RobHam99/py_veeqo/README.md

 1. To faciliate easier access to the Veeqo API, for entry level users, who only know basic Python.
 2. To enable faster software development for businesses already utilising the Veeqo API.

-The Veeqo API currently has 15 different accessible endpoints ranging from `Products` to `Bulk Tagging`, with each endpoint containing multiple different functions, such as the ability to product a list of all products, or bulk delete order tags.
+The Veeqo API currently has 15 different accessible endpoints ranging from `Products` to `Bulk Tagging`, with each endpoint containing multiple different functions, such as the ability to produce a list of all products in your inventory, or bulk delete order tags.
 PyVeeqo contains robust and easy-to-use implementations for all 15 endpoints.

 **Please consider giving this repository a star if you like it!** It would be nice to know someone has found it useful other than myself.